Asset Cost-per-Use

 How many espresso drinks you expect to make at home each week.

-Target Lifespan Horizon
+Target Lifespan Horizon3 Years

 3 Years